XEOMIN® (incobotulinumtoxinA) IMPORTANT CONSUMER SAFETY INFORMATION

 - have received any other botulinum toxin product in the last four months

 - have received injections of botulinum toxin such as rimabotulinumtoxinB (MYOBLOC®), onabotulinumtoxinA (BOTOX®, BOTOX® COSMETIC) and abobotulinumtoxinA (DYSPORT®) in the past.
 Be sure your doctor knows exactly which product you received.
 The dose of XEOMIN may be different from other botulinum toxin products that you have received.

-- have recently received an antibiotic by injection
+- have recently received an antibiotic by injection or inhalation

 - take muscle relaxants